dyo/dyo/README.md

 render(props, children,'vnode')
 ```

-which meas that you could alternatively print html like
+which means that you could alternatively print html like

 ```javascript
 dio.toHTML(render(props, children,'vnode'))